dotnet/ClangSharp/README.md

 A nuget package for the project is provided here: https://www.nuget.org/packages/clangsharp.
 A .NET tool for the P/Invoke generator project is provided here: https://www.nuget.org/packages/ClangSharpPInvokeGenerator

+**NOTE:** If you are running as a dotnet tool, you may need to manually copy the appropriate DLLs from NuGet due to limitations in the dotnet tool support.

 A convenience package which provides the native libClang library for several platforms is provided here: https://www.nuget.org/packages/libclang

 A helper package which exposes many Clang APIs missing from libClang is provided here: https://www.nuget.org/packages/libClangSharp

-NOTE: libclang and libClangSharp are meta-packages which point to the platform-specific runtime packages ([e.g.](https://www.nuget.org/packages/libClangSharp.runtime.win-x64/15.0.0); see others owned by [tannergooding](https://www.nuget.org/profiles/tannergooding)).
+**NOTE:** libclang and libClangSharp are meta-packages which point to the platform-specific runtime packages ([e.g.](https://www.nuget.org/packages/libClangSharp.runtime.win-x64/15.0.0); see others owned by [tannergooding](https://www.nuget.org/profiles/tannergooding)).
 Several manual steps may be required to use them, see discussion in [#46](https://github.com/dotnet/ClangSharp/issues/46) and [#118](https://github.com/dotnet/ClangSharp/issues/118).

 Nightly packages are available via the NuGet Feed URL: https://pkgs.clangsharp.dev/index.json